 Diabetes is caused by an insufficient level of a hormone called insulin.
+This condition can also occur due to a decreased sensitivity to insulin.
 Insulin helps every cell in your body obtain energy in the form of glucose.
 Without insulin, glucose accumulates in the blood and cannot get into cells.
-If hyperglycemia is not treated, it can cause organ damage and even death.
+If hyperglycemia (high blood glucose) is not treated, it can cause organ damage and even death.
 While the occasional drink with dinner is generally harmless for a diabetic, excessive alcohol consumption can be dangerous.

-Before we can understand how alcohol affects diabetes, we need to know what diabetes is and how it affects the body.
+Before discussing how alcohol affects diabetes, it’s important to describe what diabetes is and how it affects the body.

 Every cell in your body needs energy in order to function properly.
-The most efficient form of energy is a sugar called glucose, which comes from the metabolic breakdown of carbohydrates in your diet.
-For about 4 hours after you eat, glucose circulates in your bloodstream, where cells have access to it, before being stored in the liver for future use.
+The most efficient form of energy comes from a sugar called glucose, which comes from the metabolic breakdown of carbohydrates in your diet.
+For about four hours after you eat, glucose circulates in your bloodstream (where cells have access to it) before being stored in the liver for future use.
 In order for cells to be able to take up glucose, they need something that can help them transport the glucose out of the blood.
 This help comes in the form of a hormone called insulin.
 When insulin is not present, cells cannot take up glucose.

-Consequently, glucose levels build up in your blood (“hyperglycemia”), causing damage to your cardiovascular system and preventing cells from being able to function normally.
-Diabetes is characterized by a failure of insulin-assisted transportation of glucose cells and, without medical intervention, can be fatal.
+Consequently, glucose levels build up in your blood (hyperglycemia), causing damage to your cardiovascular system and preventing cells from being able to function normally.
+Diabetes is characterized by a failure of insulin-assisted transportation of glucose cells.
+Without medical intervention, it can be fatal.

 There are two types of diabetes:

-- Type 1 diabetes is an immune disorder that is characterized by a total loss of insulin-producing cells.
-Type 1 diabetes is typically diagnosed in childhood and management requires careful monitoring of blood glucose levels and daily insulin injections.
-Type 1 diabetes makes up 5-10% of diabetes cases and, although the cause is unknown, genetics likely contribute.
+- Type 1 diabetes is a disorder that is characterized by a total loss of insulin-producing cells.
+Type 1 diabetes is typically diagnosed in childhood, and management requires daily insulin injections and careful monitoring of blood glucose levels.
+Type 1 diabetes makes up 5% to 10% of diabetes cases, and although the cause is unknown, genetics likely contribute.

 Can Diabetics Drink Alcohol?

-The National Institute of Diabetes and Digestive and Kidney Diseases recommends that women with diabetes have no more than one alcoholic drink per day, and men have no more than two drinks per day.
-Alcohol increases the risk of low blood sugar (“hypoglycemia”).
+The National Institute of Diabetes and Digestive and Kidney Diseases recommends that women with diabetes have no more than one alcoholic drink per day and men have no more than two drinks per day.
+Alcohol increases the risk of low blood sugar (hypoglycemia).
 Hypoglycemia and alcohol intoxication have similar symptoms (dizziness, confusion, trembling), and intoxicated diabetics may attribute symptoms of dangerously low blood sugar to alcohol.
-This is called hypoglycemic unawareness and can be dangerous, even fatal.
+This can be dangerous or even fatal.

-Different types of alcohol will affect blood sugar differently (for example, beer and sugary cocktails are carb-heavy so temporarily increase blood glucose), but all types of alcohol lead to potentially dangerous drops in blood pressure.
+Different types of alcohol will affect blood sugar differently; for example, beer and sugary cocktails are carb-heavy, so they temporarily increase blood glucose.
+However, all types of alcohol can lead to potentially dangerous drops in blood pressure.
 In order to prevent alcohol-induced hypoglycemia, it is important that diabetics eat food whenever they drink.

 Type 1 Diabetes and Alcohol